 - Ability to work from home.

 - Requires only a cellphone and computer to start.

 Cons of Working as a Search Engine Evaluator

 - Work can be inconsistent at times.

-- Harder to qualify for than some other free online jobs.
+- Harder to qualify for than some other online jobs.

 - Doesn’t pay you for taking the evaluator exam or reviewing the training material.